DLLDN/DLLDN/Data Analysis Projects/AML Indicators In Index of Economic Freedom/README.md

 WHERE Government_Integrity IS NOT NULL AND Judicial_Effectiveness IS NOT NULL AND Financial_Freedom IS NOT NULL AND Property_Rights IS NOT NULL;
 ```
 This query resulted in an average AML score of 49.55 and includes 177 countries who provided all the 4 indicators.
-This average is below the Index of Economic Freedom, with a difference of 9.09.
+This average is below the IEF, with a difference of 9.09.
 This may suggest that AML procedures in many countries around the world are ineffective.
 We can explore this further by analysing the high-risk countries.

 # High-Risk Countries